Kevin Pasley: Later career

-In mid-July 1979, Pasley joined the Portland Beavers, who were the Triple-A affiliates of the Pittsburgh Pirates at the time.
+In mid-July 1979, Pasley joined the Portland Beavers, the Triple-A affiliates of the Pittsburgh Pirates.
 With the Beavers that year, he batted .278 with seven runs scored, 15 hits, two doubles, and five RBIs in 20 games played.
 Defensively, he played 18 games at the catcher spot.
 Pasley joined the Toronto Blue Jays organization in 1980.
 The team assigned him to the Triple-A Syracuse Chiefs of the International League.
 With the Chiefs that year, he batted .248 with 16 runs scored, 75 hits, seven doubles, three triples, two home runs, and 35 RBIs in 86 games played.
 In the field, Pasley played 80 games behind the plate.

 Pasley split the 1981 season between the Triple-A Syracuse Chiefs and the Double-A Knoxville Blue Jays, who were both affiliate of the Toronto Blue Jays at the time.
 In 86 games at the Double-A level, he batted .281 with 31 runs scored, 85 hits, 13 doubles, one triple, four home runs, and 33 RBIs.
 With Knoxville, he played 38 games at the catcher position, 26 games at first base, and one game in the outfield.
 In just 10 games with the Chiefs, Pasley compiled a .375 batting average with five runs scored, 12 hits, and two doubles.
 Between the two clubs, his batting average was .290.

 On March 10, 1982, Pasley signed with the Detroit Tigers.
 The Tigers subsequently assigned him to their minor league organization.
 He split the year between the Triple-A Evansville Triplets, and the Double-A Birmingham Barons.
 At the Triple-A level, he batted .273 with three hits in 11 at-bats.
 With the Barons, he batted .257 with five runs scored, 19 hits, and two doubles in 20 games played.
 Between the two teams, his average was .259.
-That season would mark his final in professional baseball.
+The season was his final in professional baseball.